BlueBrain/Currentscape/README.md

 These colormaps have colors chosen to easily distinguish each category.

 Also, be careful not to use any colormap that uses white, since white is the default color when there is no data (no inward or outward currents).
-It would be then hard to know if there is a "white" current, or no current at all.
+It would be then hard to know if there is a 'white' current, or no current at all.
 Using a colormap that uses black is also not advised, since the plots on top and bottom of currentscapes, as well as the line separating the inward and outward currentscapes, are black.
 If a black current ends up near the top or bottom of the plot, it would decrease readability.